cmooredev/RepoReader/README.md

 - Python 3.6+
 - OpenAI API key (set in the environment variable `OPENAI_API_KEY`)

-To install the dependencies, run the following command:

-  pip install langchain python-dotenv rank_bm25 openai

 ## Usage
 1. Set the OpenAI API key as an environment variable `OPENAI_API_KEY`.
 2. Run the script: `reporeader.py`